-McLean Youth Soccer Elite Clubs National League (MYS ECNL) Informational Meeting was held on Sunday, May 18, 5:30 - 7:00 pm, Longfellow Middle School Cafeteria, 2000 Westmoreland St, Falls Church, VA 22043.
+McLean Youth Soccer Elite Clubs National League (MYS ECNL) will hold an open Informational Meeting on Sunday, April 26, 2015, 7:30 pm, Longfellow Middle School Lecture Hall, 2000 Westmoreland St, Falls Church, VA 22043.

-There was a short presentation, followed by an opportunity to ask questions.
+There will be a short presentation, followed by an opportunity to ask questions.
+Anyone interested in the MYS ECNL program is encouraged to attend.

 Visit the Elite Clubs National League (ECNL) WEBSITE.